OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/add-material-ui.md

 export default withStyles(styles)(Navigation);
 ```

-## Add some style the the home page
+## Add some style to the home page

-Update the homage, *src/pages/index.js* to use the `Paper`, and `Typography` components for a little extra style:
+Update the home page, *src/pages/index.js*, to use the `Paper` and `Typography` components for a little extra style:

 ```javascript
 import React from 'react'